reneebichler/NO2_surface_emissions/00_Download/README.md

       Rscript download_EPA-AQS.R
       ```

-3. For TROPOMI data:
+### Tropomi

 1. Google Earth Engine
   Create a Google cloud project.
 If you use the cloud for research it will be free of charge.
   However, make sure that your accound or project belongs to the "Academia & Research" oranization.
 2. Navigate to anaconda or activate the anaconda module (for example UNC Longleaf)
       ```sh
       source /opt/anaconda3/bin/activate
       ```
       ```sh
       module load anaconda
       ```
 3. Navigate to anaconda
       ```sh
       source /opt/anaconda3/bin/activate
       ```
 4. Create Virtual Environment
       ```sh
       conda create --name surface-emissions python=3.9
       ```
 5. Activate the environment
       ```sh
       conda activate surface-emissions
       ```
 6. Install Python package dependencies
       ```sh
       pip3 install -r requirements.txt
       ```
 7. Run
       ```sh
       python3 TROPOMI_GEE_download.py
       ```